-The new structure is not locality based but created through a desire to transform how we currently work with children and their families.
+Children's Services implemented its new structure on 1st April 2017 following an extensive review.
+The change of locations from Dalkeith Social Work Centre to Eskdaill Court has been a major transition for children and families teams.
+The new offices are open plan to allow and promote more dialogue between teams and interagency working, with partners from external agencies working within the new building.
+The structure is not locality based but created through a desire to transform how we currently work with children and their families.
 We were driven by a desire to achieve greater efficiency both in working practices and use of resources.
 Our service vision is to improve families' lives by giving them the support they need, when they need it.
 Our aspiration is to have a workforce that is flexible and creative in its working.
 Our approach will be outcome focused through our person centred planning and working in multi disciplinary teams with an emphasis on developing positive relationships.

-Children's Services new structure Appendix 1.
+Children's Services structure Appendix 1.